Noise-Aware Speech Separation with Contrastive Learning: Experiments

 \subsection{Experimental Setup}

-To ensure reproducibility, we conduct the experiments on SpeechBrain\cite{ravanelli2021speechbrain}, an open-source AI toolkit for SS tasks.
-The network configurations of existing methods are the same as WSJ0-Mix recipes on SpeechBrain, which follows the prior works where more details can be found.
+To ensure reproducibility, we conduct experiments on SpeechBrain\cite{ravanelli2021speechbrain} and provide a \href{https://github.com/TzuchengChang/NASS}{github repository}, where configurations and more details can be found.

-We train 200 epochs for all methods on NVIDIA V100 GPUs, using Adam optimizer\cite{kingma2014adam} with initial learning rate of $1.5\times10^{-4}$ and automatic mixed precision\cite{micikevicius2017mixed}.
-After training 85 epochs (5 epochs for Conv-TasNet), the learning rate is halved if with no improvement of validation for 3 epochs.
-Speed perturbation\cite{ko2015audio} is applied for data augmentation.
-There's no dynamic mixing\cite{zeghidour2021wavesplit} in our experiments.
-The batch size and number of workers are set to 1 and 4.
-The training signal length is 4 seconds long and loss threshold is set to -30.
+We train 200 epochs for all experiments on NVIDIA V100 GPUs, using Adam optimizer with initial learning rate of $1.5\times10^{-4}$ and automatic mixed precision.
+After training 50 epochs, learning rate would be halved if with no improvement of validation for 3 epochs.
+Speed perturbation is applied for data augmentation.
+There's no dynamic mixing in our experiments.
+Batch size and number of workers are set to 1 and 4.
+Training signal length is 4 seconds long and loss threshold is set to -30.
 Gradient clipping is applied to limit the $L_2$ norm of gradients to 5.
-All the hyperparameters are adjusted on the validation set.